AlphaSue/clean_data_course_proj/README.md

 - `README.txt`

 ####Step #5 information
+The final step uses the melt and dcast commands to reformat the data applying a function to evaluate the means for each measurement for each activity and each subject.
+This is the part of the script dependent on the `reshape2` library for running.
+Please install if `library(reshape2)` causes issues.

-As tidy data set produced can be read in by
+The tidy data set produced can be read in by

     data_read <- read.table("tidy_data_of_means.txt")